pshevtsov/ohaskell/en/README.md

 ### What for?

 Functional programming is a kind of ghetto in the big megapolis of the software development.
 Portion of functional languages on the market is very small.
 And who are Haskell-programmers in the eyes of mainstream's programmers?
 Either an unattainable elite or an antisocial idiots.
-This book will destroy that idea.
+This book will destroy such a view.

+### About English translation

+This is an English translation of the Russian book "О Haskell по-человечески".
+If you want to contribute to this translation - please visit [translation repository](https://github.com/jhenahan/ohaskell-translations).